End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Introduction

-This paper is organized as follows: in Section \ref{sec:Samples} we introduce our data sample and event selection.
-Then, in Section \ref{sec:CMSDetector} we briefly describe the CMS geometry and detector image construction in Section \ref{sec:Images}.
-In Section \ref{sec:NetworkTraining}, we outline our network \& training procedure.
-We then review results related to particle identification in Section \ref{sec:ShowerClass} and present event classification results in Section \ref{sec:EvtClass}.
-Finally, our conclusions are summarized in Section \ref{sec:Conclusions}.
+This paper is organized as follows: in Section~\ref{sec:Samples} we introduce the data samples and event selection.
+Section~\ref{sec:CMSDetector} describes the CMS geometry.
+In Section~\ref{sec:Images} we discuss the detector image construction, while we outline our network and training procedure in Section~\ref{sec:NetworkTraining}.
+A review of our end-to-end electron vs. photon particle identification results are presented in Section~\ref{sec:ShowerClass}.
+The end-to-end classification of SM Higgs to diphoton events is then presented in Section~\ref{sec:EvtClass} and our conclusions are summarized in Section~\ref{sec:Conclusions}.